 |Model||Continental Automotive ProViu ASL360|

 |Functionality||Real-time display with Proximity alert|

-Four cameras mounted on the bus (front, rear, left and right sides) generate a top-down view of the vehicle in real time, with visual and audio alerts if the bus approaches too close to other road objects.
+Four cameras mounted on the bus (front, rear, left and right sides) generate a top-down view of the vehicle in real-time, with visual and audio alerts if the bus approaches too close to other road objects.
 The system enhances the driver’s situational awareness on the roads and assists with blindspot monitoring.